 The Group uses internal models and other quantitative techniques in its internal risk and capital assessment.
-The models help to estimate potential future losses arising from credit, market and other risks, and using regulatory formulae the amount of capital required to support them.
-In addition, the models enable the Group to gain a deeper understanding of its risk profile, e.g., by identifying potential concentrations, assessing the impact of portfolio management actions and performing what-if analysis.
+The models help to estimate potential future losses arising from credit, market and other risks, and using regulatory formulae to simulate the amount of capital required to support them.
+In addition, the models enable the Group to gain a deeper understanding of its risk profile, for example, by identifying potential concentrations, assessing the impact of portfolio management actions and performing what-if analysis.